Page created on December 16, 2018. Last updated on December 15, 2021 at 19:19

 Acute kidney injury is classified according to the cause:

-- Prerenal AKI – Due to reduced RBF
+- Prerenal AKI – Due to decreased perfusion of the kidneys

 - Will come back to this in topic 74 and 75